HaLamUs/MoMo/README.md

 Hi team iOS - MoMo,

-This project I build for applies iOS Developer in your company.
+This project I build for applies iOS Developer role to your company.
 Inspired by this post https://medium.com/@eggcellent.design/vietnamese-mobile-wallet-momo-redesign-b2e2be8cfded

 With product mindset.
 I try to squeeze out performance by creating views programmatically (not using storyboard).